poudelsunil/covid-updates-api/README.md

   - This file contains utils functions for HTTP API call.
 - UserDao
   - This file contains functions to perform read and write to the user database.

+## Other Description About APIs ##

+- Input Data is validated in the beginning.
+- Used HttpClient from JavaEE to perform external API call.
+- Used JavaMail API for sending emails.
+- Used JUnit and Mockito for unit test.
+- 100% test coverage is maintained for all the code that consists of business logic.